All CBGS courses meet and/or exceed the Virginia Standards of Learning (SOL) requirements. Students take a combination of the following courses:

 4 dual enrollment credits; 1 high school credit

 This yearlong course presents analytic geometry and the calculus of algebraic and transcendental functions including the study of limits, derivatives, differentials, and introduction to integration along with their applications.
 Designed for mathematical, physical and engineering science programs.
-Most CBGS students will take MTH 173 in their senior year.

 Outdoor Adventures – RCC PED 183; 6 semesters